The Perron-Frobenius theorem for multi-homogeneous mappings

 The following theorem generalizes the results above to the multi-homogeneous setting. \begin{thm} Let $F\in\NB^d$, $A=\A(F)$ and $\bb\in\Dn$.
 Suppose that $F$ has a positive eigenvector $\bu\in\Sn_{++}$.
 Then, $\bu$ is the unique eigenvector of $F$ in $\Sn_{++}$ if either $\rho(A)<1$ or $A^\top\bb=\bb$, $F$ is differentiable at $\bu$ and $DF(\bu)$ is irreducible.
 Furthermore, suppose that $F$ has an eigenvector $\bv\in\S_{+}\setminus\S_{++}$ and let $\bt\in\R^d_{+}$ be such that $F(\bv)=\bt\krog\bv$.
-If $A^\top\bb=\rho(A)\bb$, $F$ is differentiable at $\bu$ and $DF(\bu)$ is irreducible, then $\prod_{i=1}^d\theta_i^{b_i}<r_{\bb}(F)$. \end{thm} It turns out that the assumptions in the theorem above can be refined.
-On the one hand, as in Theorem 2.5 \cite{Nussb}, in order to guarantee the uniqueness of a positive eigenvector the requirement that $DF(\bu)$ is irreducible can be relaxed to a condition on the eigenspace of $DF(\bu)$ corresponding to its spectral radius.
-On the other hand, for $d>1$, it can be shown that the spectral radius can not be attained in $\Sn_{+}\setminus\Sn_{++}$ under a weaker assumption than irreducibility.
-These relaxed assumptions are given in Theorems \ref{unique} and \ref{rad<} at the end of the section.
+If $A^\top\bb=\rho(A)\bb$, $F$ is differentiable at $\bu$ and $DF(\bu)$ is irreducible, then $\prod_{i=1}^d\theta_i^{b_i}<r_{\bb}(F)$. \end{thm} The proof of this theorem is postponed to the end of Subsection \ref{subsec:uniqueness}.